 By adopting these three steps, we can each do our part to help reduce materials contamination and further enhance economic viability in the nation's recycling model.

 There are many ways that you can do your part to help save energy and reduce the volume of material going to the landfill by recycling your paper, bottles, cans, and many other materials.
 In addition to curbside recycling, you can also recycle many other materials by contacting organizations that re-use household goods, building materials, and more.

 For more information on recycling in College Park, please follow these links:

 What Happens to My Recycling?

-Recycling collected by the City of College Park Department of Public Works is taken to Waste Management Recycle America, located in Capitol Heights, Maryland.
+Recycling collected by the City of College Park Department of Public Works is taken to Prince George's County Materials Recycling Facility, located in Capitol Heights, Maryland.
 Click here to see a video from Waste Management about how single stream recycling is sorted at their facilities.

 The Not So Obvious… did you know that:

 - Every day, Maryland homes and businesses produce 41 million pounds of solid waste – enough to fill Ravens Stadium 3 times!
 (MD Department of the Environment)